George A. Romero's unrealized projects: Monster MASH

+Chain Letter

+In August 1997, it was reported in Daily Variety that Romero was attached to direct Chain Letter, which was in development at Joe Wizan and Don Schneider's Phase 1 Productions.
+Romero was working on a new draft of Gene Quintano's original script about "three teenagers who must save themselves and their town from supernatural events."

+Night of the Living Dead TV episode

+In 1998, Stephen King wrote an episode based on Romero's 1968 zombie film Night of the Living Dead.
+In addition, Romero was slated to direct the episode.
+According to Frank Spotnitz, the staff of The X-Files met with both King and Romero and the two showed an interest in producing the episode.
+Initially, the episode was slated for the seventh season, but it never came to fruition.

+Nuns from Outer Space

+In 1998, Romero wrote a treatment for a proposed TV series titled Nuns from Outer Space, which never saw production.

 Resident Evil

-In 1998, video game publisher Capcom hired Romero to direct a live-action television advertisement for their zombie survival horror video game Resident Evil 2 that aired only in Japan, where the game was known as Biohazard 2.
-The advertisement impressed executives at Sony Pictures, who reached out to Romero to direct a live-action film adaptation of Resident Evil.
-Romero was regarded as having created the zombie genre with his film Night of the Living Dead, and Shinji Mikami, the designer of Resident Evil, was a fan of Romero's zombie films.
-Romero completed a draft within six weeks that was largely faithful to the plot of the game, focusing on the characters of Chris Redfield and Jill Valentine and set in Spencer Mansion.
-However, Capcom and Sony passed on Romero's script, with Capcom producer Yoshiki Okamoto saying, "Romero's script wasn't good, so Romero was fired".
-Ultimately, British filmmaker Paul W. S. Anderson would helm a film adaptation of Resident Evil that was released in 2002 with a plot that differed substantially from the game and Romero's original script.
-The movie is credited with reviving interest in the zombie genre, and Romero would go on to direct three other zombie movies in the 2000s.
+In 1998, Capcom hired Romero to direct a live-action commercial for the survival horror game Resident Evil 2 that only aired in Japan, where the game was known as Biohazard 2.
+The commercial impressed executives at Sony Pictures who contacted Romero to direct a live action film adaptation of Resident Evil.
+Romero was regarded as having created the zombie genre with his film Night of the Living Dead and Shinji Mikami, the designer of Resident Evil, was a fan of Romero's zombie films.

+Romero wrote a draft within 6 weeks that was largely faithful to the plot of the first game, focusing on the characters Chris Redfield and Jill Valentine and set in Spencer Mansion.
+However Capcom and Sony passed on Romero's script, with the Capcom producer Yoshiki Okamoto saying, "Romero's script wasn't good, so Romero was fired."
+The British filmmaker Paul W. S. Anderson directed a 2002 film adaptation of Resident Evil with a plot that differed substantially from the first game and Romero's script.
+The film is credited with reviving interest in the zombie genre, and Romero directed three other zombie movies in the 2000s.

+Romero's unrealized Resident Evil adaptation is the focus of the 2025 documentary film George A. Romero's Resident Evil.
+The documentary is directed and co-written by Brandon Salisbury, and features Romero's assistant Jason Bareford.
+The documentary was released on digital on January 7, 2025.

+The Bell Witch

+In 1998, Romero wrote a screenplay based on the 1800s Tennessee legend titled The Bell Witch, which was a project he had worked on for decades in different iterations.

+Carnivore

+In April 1999, it was reported that Trimark Pictures were reviving an old script written by the Wachowskis called Carnivore, and that they were negotiating with Romero to direct, with production slated to begin in August.
+Project was described as a surreal gothic fairy tale set in a boarding house where wealthy people disappear under mysterious circumstances.